stephen-scheiman/socNetAPI/README.md

 ## Contributing

-We welcome contributions from the community to enhance and improve socnetAPI.
+We welcome contributions from the community to enhance and improve socNetAPI.
 To contribute, please follow these guidelines:

 - Fork the repository and create a new branch for your feature or bug fix.
 - Ensure your code adheres to the coding standards and conventions used in the project.